adrianotavares/javaplaygroung/README.md

 ## Acknowledgements

-Special thanks to Weberton for the inspiration and content provided in his blog.
+Special thanks to Weberton for the inspiration and content provided in his blog [Art of Coding](https://artofcoding.tech).